Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Trading off Accuracy and Efficiency in Computing

-While it is possible to implement any of these different points in the trade-off, current large-scale systems for distributed learning and inference tend to opt for efficiency.
-They focus on minimizing communication between computers in the system in order to be fast enough to scale to larger problems.
-Some of these systems can achieve orders of magnitude in efficiency improvements by dropping data updates without simultaneously destroying correctness~\cite{Niu2011hogwild, tsitsiklis1986stochastic}.
-It is not clear these approaches will work for real-time distributed ML systems that are safety-critical, such as autonomous vehicles, as it will not always be safe for these systems to lose updates.
+Such assurance will require us to reason differently about the behavior of distributed ML systems.
+Prior work has examined the trade-off at a high level by looking at correctness and speed metrics of end-to-end ML systems ~\cite{abadi2016tf, ho2013SSPParameterServer, li2014parameterserver, kosaian2019paritymodels, pan2016cyclades}; this work uses overall empirical performance results to tune the staleness of the underlying data storage layer.
+There is a fundamental mismatch in this approach: High-level performance metrics are used to \emph{indirectly} tune low-level system behavior (to, in turn, affect high-level performance), without formalizing the relationship between the two.
+This is an inversion of what we ideally would like to do: to formally evaluate the underlying accuracy-efficiency trade-off, and use this information to \emph{directly} tune distributed ML system behavior.
+As a result of this mismatch, tuning has generally been manually curated to the particular problem or absent, leaving an engineer to pick from predefined settings that enforce high accuracy guarantees over efficiency, ignore accuracy guarantees altogether in favor of efficiency, or attempt some middle-ground.
+While there is a valid spectrum of trade-off points, current large-scale ML systems tend to opt for efficiency over accuracy.\footnote{They focus on minimizing communication between computers in the system in order to be fast enough to scale to larger problems.
+Some of these systems can achieve orders of magnitude in efficiency improvements by dropping data updates without simultaneously destroying correctness~\cite{Niu2011hogwild, tsitsiklis1986stochastic}.} It is not clear these approaches will be safe for systems like AVs.\footnote{It may not always be safe for these systems to lose updates.
 Existing approaches to mitigate such losses in ML systems involve increasing communication between computers in the system.
-However, this strategy impacts the other side of the accuracy-efficiency trade-off, leading to inefficiencies from bottlenecks in coordination between computers.\footnote{This problem is similar to what exists in weakly consistent storage systems, which have side-stepped this issue by using semantic information to coordinate ``only when necessary"~\cite{dipippo1997semanticcc, molina1983semantic, weihl1988commutativity}.} In short, due to these challenges, it remains an open research question how different safety-critical, real-time distributed ML systems should implement the trade-off.
+However, this strategy impacts the other side of the trade-off, leading to inefficiencies from bottlenecks in coordination between computers.
+This problem is similar to what exists in weakly consistent storage systems, which have side-stepped this issue by using semantic information to coordinate ``only when necessary''~\cite{dipippo1997semanticcc, molina1983semantic, weihl1988commutativity}.} It remains an open research question how safety-critical, real-time distributed ML systems like AVs should implement the trade-off.